Deadline for election letters is July 27

 Letters to the editor about the Aug.
 2 primary election must be received by noon Wednesday, July 27.
 The Walla Walla Union-Bulletin will not publish letters related to the primary after Sunday, July 31.

-...EXCESSIVE HEAT WATCH REMAINS IN EFFECT FROM TUESDAY MORNING THROUGH FRIDAY EVENING... * WHAT...Dangerously hot conditions with temperatures up to 110 possible in the lower elevations, around 90 to 100 possible in the mountains. * WHERE...In Washington, East Slopes of the Washington Cascades, Simcoe Highlands, Foothills of the Blue Mountains of Washington and Northwest Blue Mountains.
-In Oregon, Foothills of the Northern Blue Mountains of Oregon, Northern Blue Mountains of Oregon, Southern Blue Mountains of Oregon, Central Oregon, East Slopes of the Oregon Cascades, Grande Ronde Valley, Foothills of the Southern Blue Mountains of Oregon, John Day Basin and North Central Oregon. * WHEN...From Tuesday morning through Friday evening. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.
+...EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 11 PM PDT FRIDAY... * WHAT...Dangerously hot conditions with temperatures up to 108. * WHERE...Portions of central, south central and southeast Washington and central, north central and northeast Oregon. * WHEN...Until 11 PM PDT Friday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
-Monitor the latest forecasts and warnings for updates on this situation.
-Be prepared to drink plenty of fluids, stay in an air- conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes. &&
+Take extra precautions if you work or spend time outside.
+When possible reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1. &&

 Deadline for election letters